CMCC-ReID: Cross-Modality Clothing-Change Person Re-Identification: The SYSU-CMCC Dataset

 To advance research on the CMCC-ReID task, we construct a new dataset named SYSU-CMCC, which combines the heterogeneous characteristics of visible and infrared modalities with clothing variations within the same identity.

-\textbf{Data Collection.} The SYSU-CMCC dataset is constructed by integrating PRCC and SYSU-MM01, where the visible images from PRCC correspond to one clothing appearance, and the infrared images from SYSU-MM01 represent another clothing appearance.
-The original PRCC and SYSU-MM01 datasets inevitably contain \textbf{annotation noise} and \textbf{low-quality samples}.
-Since the two datasets share overlapping identity labels, we adopt a manual cross-dataset verification protocol to ensure identity consistency and remove ambiguous samples, resulting in a clean and reliable benchmark.
-This construction enables each identity to simultaneously exhibit modality discrepancy and clothing variation.
-In addition, we carefully filter out visually ambiguous or mislabeled samples to improve annotation quality and dataset reliability.
+\textbf{Dataset Construction.} The SYSU-CMCC dataset is constructed by integrating PRCC and SYSU-MM01, where visible images from PRCC and infrared images from SYSU-MM01 represent two distinct clothing appearances per identity.
+Since both source datasets inevitably contain \textbf{annotation noise} and \textbf{low-quality samples}, and share overlapping identity labels, we adopt a manual cross-dataset verification protocol to ensure identity consistency.
+As illustrated in Fig.~\ref{fig:verification}, samples from PRCC camA/B and SYSU-MM01 cam1/2 are identical, serving as reliable identity anchors across the two datasets.
+Building upon these anchors, we further perform manual verification on samples from PRCC camC and SYSU-MM01 cam3/6.
+Samples violating identity consistency are marked with red bounding boxes and removed, while those satisfying consistency are highlighted with green bounding boxes and retained to construct the final SYSU-CMCC dataset.
+This construction ensures that each identity simultaneously exhibits modality discrepancy and clothing variation, while the rigorous filtering process significantly improves annotation quality and dataset reliability.

-\textbf{Data Split and Evaluation Protocol.} In total, SYSU-CMCC contains $214$ identities, $18,375$ images, covering diverse clothing styles, illumination conditions, and camera viewpoints.
-We divide the SYSU-CMCC dataset into a training set and a test set at a ratio about 2:1.
-The training set of SYSU-CMCC contains $12,141$ images of $141$ identities, and the testing set contains $6,234$ images of $73$ identities.
-During testing, we adopt the Visible to Infrared (V2I) and Infrared to Visible (I2V) matching protocols to evaluate cross-modality retrieval under clothing variation.
+\textbf{Dataset Description and Evaluation Protocol.} As summarized in Tab.~\ref{tab:statistic}, SYSU-CMCC comprises 214 identities and 18,375 images, encompassing diverse clothing styles, illumination conditions, and camera viewpoints.
+Specifically, pedestrians captured by Cam1/2 are under the infrared modality wearing clothing A, while the same identities in Cam3 are imaged under the visible modality with clothing B. During testing, we adopt the Visible to Infrared (V2I) and Infrared to Visible (I2V) matching protocols to evaluate cross-modality retrieval under clothing variation.
 The SYSU-CMCC dataset provides the first benchmark for jointly studying modality discrepancy and clothing variation, offering a platform for developing CMCC-ReID.